ETHIOPIA – The South

 I was up early and down at the bus station at 05:30 to get the long bus to Addis Ababa 1000 birr.
 532 km.

 We were stopped at a police checkpoint just outside of Konso.
-They were jerks and threw a bunch of luggage (in plastic bags) out the bus.
-As were stopped, a minivan with 100s of live chicken on the roof rack stopped near us.
-We had many passengers with live chickens (they carry them upside down by the legs) – this is the classic food at this the big Ethiopian festive season.
+They were jerks and threw a bunch of luggage (in plastic bags) off the bus.
+As were stopped, a minivan with 100s of live chickens on the roof rack stopped near us.
+We had many passengers with live chickens (they carry them upside down by the legs) – this is the classic food at this big Ethiopian festive season.

 Arba Minch.
 It took 2’20” to drive the 88 km here.
 It is an attractive city with good roads, lovely roundabouts, no garbage and a lot of new construction.